rchavers/urbackup-clone-btrfs/README.md

 # urbackup-clone-btrfs.py
-clone UrBackup BTRFS snapshots to another BTRFS filesystem -- Backup the backup :-)
+clone UrBackup BTRFS subvolumes to another BTRFS filesystem -- Backup the backup :-)

-This script will use btrfs send and receive to make a copy (not technically a clone since the uuids are different) of a working UrBackup folder structure.
+This script uses btrfs send and receive to make a copy (not technically a clone since the uuids are different) of a working UrBackup folder structure.
 This program can currently only copy to another local filesystem.
-I did not need to have remote (for instance, via ssh) capabilities, however, it can be used with multiple destination btrfs filesystems.
-For example, I have a helper cron script that will mount multiple LUKS encrypted btrfs disks that are rotated offsite as needed.
+I did not need it to have remote capabilities, however, it can be used with multiple destination btrfs filesystems.
+For example, I have a helper cron script that will mount multiple LUKS encrypted btrfs raid volumes that are rotated offsite as needed.

-Since the program can compare each subvolume on the the source and destination, it can safely be stopped any time.
+Since the program will compare each subvolume on the the source and destination, it can safely be stopped any time.
 The next time it runs, if it finds an interrupted send/receive, it will delete the unfinished subvolume copy and start it over.
 However, the program does NOT resume the send/receive where it left off.
 This is not a problem for my needs, as even my biggest backup images are only a few hundred gigabytes, so the entire copy takes less than an hour.
-If your images are several terabyes, you may not want to interrupt the backup (or, help update the code).
+If your images are several terabyes, you may not want to interrupt the backup.
+Feel free to help update the code, if resuming send/receive is needed.

-In my experience, btrfs send/receive is pretty slow; especially when UrBackup has several incremental parent subvolumes.
-Howver, this program was not noticeably slower than using any of the other programs I tried.
+In my experience, btrfs send/receive can be farily slow; especially when UrBackup has several incremental parent subvolumes.
+Howver, this program was not noticeably slower than using any of the other method I tried.
+For my initial "clones", I used tmux and used the --interactive program argument to see realtime send/receive stats and also to keep an eye on disk usage.
+In my case, I needed to use compression on the destination btrfs filesytem as originally the data did not complete fit without it.
+Thus far, I have had no issues with compression enabled.

+&nbsp;

 ### Requirements:
 * UrBackup installed using the btrfs filesystem https://www.urbackup.org/